 Approach to Supervision

 Under PRISM the Fiduciary Supervision Policy and Innovations Division carries out full risk assessment visits and engagement visits to all licensees with an impact rating of Medium Low, Medium High or High.
 In addition the Division undertakes prudentially focused thematic work across licensees in all impact categories.

-Licensees will be required to submit returns each year using the Online Submissions Portal.
-The following returns will appear on the timeline, if applicable, when you access the Online Submissions Portal:
+These returns are required to be completed in addition to the following returns and will appear on the timeline, if applicable, when a licensee accesses the Online Submissions Portal:

 - The Annual Return covers the period from 1 July to 30 June and must be submitted by any person who holds a fiduciary licence on 30 June by the deadline date of 31 August.